 Drones can play an important role in catering to fans in stadiums (see blogpost) or at events.
 Think about it!
 Wouldn’t it be nice if you don’t have to qeue for your hamburger or beverage.
 Instead you will order from your seat by using an app on your phone.
 Moments later, the drone will deliver you your order.
 Obviously, this will still be some time away, as a capacity crowd would probably lead to congestion above your head.
 However, combined with AI, this might be solved rather sooner than later.

 In the mean time expect drones to stock concession stands when required, certainly with drones capable now to lift heavy items.
 Air delivery is likely to become a more efficient way of transportation when compared to ground delivery.

 Also interesting to read: 10 ways robots will positively impact sports

 3. Pre-game and halftime entertainment: drones adding to the experience

-4. Security: a threat and a blessing
+4. Security and sanitation: a threat and a blessing

 Obviously drones are as much a threat to stadiums and events as they are a protection.
 I am sure you can imagine drones entering a stadium from high above.
 I don’t have to tell you what malicious minds could think off.
 Luckily, several technologies are on their way (or already present) that could stop a drone attack in time.
 On the other side of the spectrum, drones also offer an opportunity to make people feel safer.
 For example, drones can be used for crowd control purposes.
 Authorities and organisers will be able to monitor a large area in an efficient manner.
 In case of congestions or other problems, they can take immediate action.
 This should make fans feel more secure.